 Neil Young & The Stray Gators Announce ‘Tuscaloosa’ Album & Share ‘Don’t Be Denied’

 Neil Young culled highlights from his February 5, 1973 concert at the University Of Alabama in Tuscaloosa with The Stray Gators for a live album entitled Tuscaloosa, which is due out on June 7 via Warner Bros Records.
-The first single from the seven-track LP is a slow and beautiful version of “Don’t Be Denied.”
+The first single from the 11-track LP is a slow and beautiful version of “Don’t Be Denied.”

 The Stray Gators consisted of Ben Keith on pedal steel and vocals, Jack Nitzsche on keyboards, Tim Drummond on bass and drummer Kenny Buttrey.
 Here’s what Young recently told Rolling Stone in revealing Tuscaloosa was coming: